pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 We recently started evaluating [Spring Cloud Data Flow](https://cloud.spring.io/spring-cloud-dataflow/) for a project and were initially overwhelmed with the capabilities this system provides.
 Data Flow is a very powerful tool, and we found it a bit tricky to know where to get started.
 Through our own experimentation and discussion with the Data Flow team, we came up with a minimal setup that we think is very useful for getting started with Data Flow, specifically around [Streams](http://cloud.spring.io/spring-cloud-stream/).

 In this post we will show you how to create a simple Data Flow Stream Sink and deploy it to [Pivotal Cloud Foundry](https://run.pivotal.io/).
-Sinks are the components that terminate Streams, so this seemed like the absolute smallest piece we could work on to get started.
+Sinks are the components that terminate Streams, so this seemed like the smallest piece we could implement.

 Our [sample Sink app is in a public repo](https://github.com/iad-dev/hello-charmander-dataflow-sink) if you want to check it out.